SaadiyaFarheen/SCT_WD_01/README.md

 ## Features

 - Clean, modern, and pastel-themed UI
-- Fully responsive layout (works on desktop, tablet, and mobile)
+- Fully responsive layout (desktop, tablet, and mobile)
 - Clear and organized content structure
 - Easy to customize and expand